jjfumero/jjfumero.github.io/_pages/about.md

 ## What do I do?

+Currently, I am working on the [AERO European Project](https://aero-project.eu/) to port TornadoVM to ARM and RISC-V based computing systems with hardware accelerators.
+Besides, I collaborate with the [GAIA project](https://sci.esa.int/web/gaia) (under the Eurpean Space Agency [ESA](https://www.esa.int/)) to help accelerating Java HPC workloads on GPUs using the TornadoVM software stack.
-Currently, I am collaborating with Intel to bring oneAPI into the TornadoVM framework to perform optimisations for Intel compute architectures (xPUs).
+In the past, I have worked and collaborated with Intel to bring oneAPI into the TornadoVM framework to perform optimisations for Intel compute architectures (xPUs).
-I am also an [Intel Innovator](https://www.intel.com/content/www/us/en/developer/community/innovators.html), and I participate in the [Level Zero Technical Advisory Board](https://github.com/oneapi-src/oneAPI-tab) for helping to shape the next versions of the Level Zero APIs for managed runtime programming languages.

 Furthermore, I do [public speaking](https://jjfumero.github.io/talks/) about my research at the University of Manchester and software engineering topics.
 I have presented at several academic and Industry conferences, including JVMLS, QCon, Devoxx, JavaZone, JAX, and Java User Groups, such as NYJavaSIG.

 As an outcome of all this work at the University of Manchester, I received the Best Outstanding Output by Research Staff Award in 2022 ([link](https://www.researcherdevelopment.manchester.ac.uk/researcher-development-for-research-staff/research-staff-awards-202122/)).
+I am also an [Intel oneAPI Innovator](https://www.intel.com/content/www/us/en/developer/community/innovators/oneapi-all-innovators.html), and I participate in the [Level Zero Community Forum Hardware Group](https://github.com/oneapi-src/oneAPI-tab/tree/main/hardware), and [oneAPI Language Group](https://github.com/oneapi-src/oneAPI-tab/tree/main/language) to help shaping the evolution of oneAPI for managed runtime programming languages.

 ## Education